-The Schistosomiasis Control Initiative at Imperial College London (SCI) is a charitable institution (Charity Number: 273071).
+The Schistosomiasis Control Initiative at Imperial College London (SCI) is a charitable institution (HMRC reference number: X2361).

 In 2002 the Bill and Melinda Gates Foundation’s Global Health Programme granted a £20 million award to establish the SCI at Imperial College London.
 The award was directed at delivering treatment for schistosomiasis and intestinal worms to millions of sub-Saharan Africans at high risk of serious disease.